 If you want an air bike but lack the space or need for a full-body exerciser, the Concept2 BikeErg might be for you.
 Like any air bike, the harder you work, the harder it works.
 It just does so without the moveable handlebars you’ll find on most air bikes.
 This allows you to save space and focus on your lower-body muscles.

 The BikeErg also stands out for its unique flywheel construction, which earned this bike a 4 out of 5 for customizability.
-This model features a damper that works to replicate the gears of a mountain bike.
+This model features a damper that works to replicate the gears of the best beginner mountain bikes.
 “The ability to change the airflow on the bike gives you more versatility,” our tester said.
 “It can feel like a standard air bike or a stationary bike.”

 For footprint and portability, this bike gets a 5 out of 5.
 At 68 pounds, it’s way lighter than most other air bikes, which are at least 100 pounds.
 And it has two wheels at the front for easy maneuvering around your home or garage.
 Despite its size, “this bike still doesn’t rock much,” according to our tester.